 History

-Reconnecting with the French tradition of hosting intellectuals, PAUSE program was created on January 16, 2017.
+Reconnecting with the French tradition of hosting intellectuals, PAUSE programme was created on January 16, 2017.

 October 2016: a founding symposium and article